saantiaguilera/feature-flags/README.md

 Usage is very diverse, since it can fit most of the developers needs.

-Please:
+Consider to:
-- Refer to the documentation all around the code for knowing flows and responsibilities
+- Refer to the documentation all around the code for knowing flows and responsibilities.
 - Refer to the testapp to see samples of feature-flags, providers, usages and tests.
 - Refer to the tests to understand what's the desired behaviour of each method / class.